jcarpenter/joshcarpenter.ca/src/posts/rising-seas-how-much-and-how-fast.md

 ### What causes sea level rise?

-1.  **Thermal expansion**: water expands in volume as it warms.
+1. Thermal expansion: water expands in volume as it warms.
 Over 90% of the heat trapped by greenhouse gases is being trapped by the oceans. ==[Climate Change 2014: Synthesis Report](https://www.ipcc.ch/report/ar5/syr/).
 Geneva, Switzerland: IPCC.
 2015.
 41.==

-2.  **Melting of temperate glaciers** (glaciers that are at melting point year round.) ==[Glacier](https://en.wikipedia.org/w/index.php?title=Glacier&oldid=922420069).
+2. Melting of temperate glaciers (glaciers that are at melting point year round.) ==[Glacier](https://en.wikipedia.org/w/index.php?title=Glacier&oldid=922420069).
 Wikipedia.
 22 Oct 2019.
 Retrieved 25 Oct 2019.== E.g. Glaciers in non-polar regions.

-3. Melting of ice sheets in **Greenland and Antarctica**.
+3. Melting of ice sheets in Greenland and Antarctica.

-4. Changes to **land water storage**.
+4. Changes to land water storage.
 E.g. Draining an underground aquifer for drinking water, which then flows into the ocean.
 These have to-date represented a "small contribution", according to the IPCC. ==[Climate Change 2013: The Physical Science Basis](https://www.ipcc.ch/report/ar5/wg1/).
 New York: IPCC.
 2014.
 1139.==

-IPCC AR5 report said:
+The IPCC AR5 report said:

 > Ocean thermal expansion and glacier melting have been the dominant contributors to 20th century global mean sea level rise.
 Observations since 1971 indicate that thermal expansion and glaciers (excluding Antarctic glaciers peripheral to the ice sheet) explain **75%** of the observed rise. ...
 The contribution of the Greenland and Antarctic ice sheets has increased since the early 1990s, partly from increased outflow induced by warming of the immediately adjacent ocean. ==[Climate Change 2013: The Physical Science Basis](https://www.ipcc.ch/report/ar5/wg1/).
 New York: IPCC.
 2014.
 1139.==